ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-group-by-query.markdown

 ### By Array Values

-In order to group by values of array you need to use `GroupByArrayValues`.
+In order to group by values of array, you need to use `GroupByArrayValues`.
 The following query will group by `Product` property from `Lines` collection and calculate the count per ordered products.
-Underneath a [fanout](../../../indexes/fanout-indexes) auto map-reduce index will be created to handle such query.
+Underneath a [fanout](../../../indexes/fanout-indexes), an auto map-reduce index will be created to handle such query.

 {CODE-TABS}
 {CODE-TAB:csharp:Sync group_by_4@ClientApi\Session\Querying\HowToPerformGroupByQuery.cs /}